The King of Collectibles Shares the Secrets to Building the Ultimate Collection

 What is one prized comic or item that’s gotten away from you that you’re still looking to try and get for yourself?

 The one that I will eventually own, and I cannot own yet because I actually still need to find one more for a client, is an Action Comics #1.
 I made a consignment deal, and part of that consignment deal was me having to get this person an Action #1.
 And then something else happened.
-So now I still have Action #1 for auction.
+So now I still have to get an Action #1.

 I am trying to go out and recreate my childhood.
 So again, I started with X-Men, right?
 So, I’m trying to get the highest possible grade of one through 100.
 Then, I want to own what I think is one of the most iconic characters.
 The iconic issues of the most iconic character.
 You know, get one of each [and] I want to get as high a grade as possible.
 I’m one of these types of guys where there’s certain things that I will be a diehard collector for.